Stowbtsy: History

+World War II

 Following the invasion of Poland at the start of World War II in 1939, the town was occupied by the Soviet Union until 1941, then by Nazi Germany until 1944.
+25 soldiers of the local Border Protection Corps, 17 Polish policemen, a local teacher and a local school inspector were murdered by the Russians in the Katyn massacre in 1940.

 In June 1941, there were more than 3,000 Jews living in the town, including several hundred refugees from the German occupied parts of Poland.
 The city was under German occupation from 1941 to 1944.
-After a week of occupation, the Germans shot around 200 Jews together with several dozen non- Jews, allegedly as a reprisal for sniper fire directed at German soldiers.
+After a week of occupation, the Germans shot around 200 Jews together with several dozen non-Jews, allegedly as a reprisal for sniper fire directed at German soldiers.
 On September 23, 1942, some 450 Jews were sent to their workplaces, and 750 Jews, most of them women, were shot in a forest, while another 850 either managed to flee or remained in hiding in the ghetto.
 On October 2, another 488 Jews, composed mostly of women and children were shot.
 Another 350 Jews were killed on October 11.
 On January 31, 1943, the remaining 254 Jews, including those brought in from Novy Sverzhen, were shot.
 In the following days, the captured Jews were also shot and 293 Jews had been shot by February 4, 1943.
 Some of the Jews who fled the ghetto survived by joining the Bielski partisans in the nearby Naliboki Forest.
 In 1944, the town was re-occupied by the Soviet Union, which annexed it from Poland in 1945.